daemianmack/judge-thredd/README.md

     08:55 Chuck> Daisy: yes
 ```

-The distinction here being that Daisy is continuing talking to Chuck
+The distinction here being that Daisy is still talking to Chuck --
 but without attribution.
 We can reasonably guess she's still speaking
 to Chuck even though her last statement is unattributed because Chuck
 is attributing *her* shortly after.